grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/VoiceToParliamentReferendum.md

 1. [Referendum Council - membership as given in Appendix A | Final Report of the Referendum Council | 2017](https://www.referendumcouncil.org.au/sites/default/files/report_attachments/Referendum_Council_Final_Report.pdf)
    - [Members of the Referendum Council](https://www.referendumcouncil.org.au/council.html)
+   - Engagement:
+     * "1.5 Discussion Paper ...
+This paper was interpreted into 12 major First Nations languages"
+     * "2.
+FIRST NATIONS REGIONAL DIALOGUES AND NATIONAL CONSTITUTIONAL CONVENTION ...
+       The First Nations Regional Dialogues were convened in [12 locations] ...
+       The National Constitutional Convention was then held at Uluru."
+     * "2.1.1 Process ...
+The Dialogues engaged 1200 Aboriginal and Torres Strait Islander delegates ...
+       Delegates to each Regional Dialogue were selected according to the following criteria: 60% from First Nations/traditional owner groups, 20% from community organisations and 20% involving key individuals...
+       The integrity of the process is evidenced in the fact that the exhaustive deliberations and informed participation of participants in the First Nations Regional Dialogues led to consensus at Uluru."
    - [Referendum Council web site](https://www.referendumcouncil.org.au/)
      * Final Report (link above)
      * [Get the facts](https://www.referendumcouncil.org.au/get-the-facts.html)